Is the Engine Cooling Fan the Same as the Radiator Fan? No, and Here's Why

 By preventing overheating, the engine cooling fan helps maintain consistent performance, especially in heavy traffic or hot weather conditions.

-For vehicle owners and mechanics looking to ensure their engine cooling fans are functioning optimally, the ANCEL X7 car scanner tool offers a comprehensive solution.
+For vehicle owners and mechanics looking to ensure their engine cooling fans are functioning optimally, the ANCEL X7 auto scanner offers a comprehensive solution.

 Related Reading: Is It Safe to Hit the Road with the Check Engine Light On